 Which shows us, once again, this was a surprise to both of them.
-It wasn't expected, it's not as if everything suddenly made sense to him.
-It wasn't like he said, there was always something special about her, and I figured something like this would happen.
+It wasn't expected.
+It's not as if everything suddenly made sense to him.
+It wasn't like he said, I always knew there was something special about her...
+I figured something like this would happen.
 No, it was a surprise to both of them and neither was sure exactly how to respond at first.

-So, God also sent an angel to Joseph, to confirm what was happening, that yes, God had just dropped a gigantic surprise into their young lives.
+So, God also sent an angel to Joseph, to confirm what was happening, that yes, God had just dropped a gigantic surprise into their two young lives.